akritiko/creative-commons/README.md

 ## Functionality

-Some of the project contain executables as well.
+Some of the projects contain executables as well.
 Some of the projects are really old (circa 2003).
 I cannot guarantee the functionality of those executables to contemporary machines.